Driving safely – wherever and whenever.

 Mobility attaches great importance to the safety of its customers.
-See below for details of the care we take of our vehicles, and tips for safe driving.
+See below for tips for safe driving.

 Tips for safe driving

 According to the police, inattentiveness and distraction are the cause of one in five road traffic collisions.
 Drivers on the phone react over 50% more slowly!

 - Keep your distance and avoid rear-end collisions

 Rear-end collisions account for almost half of motorway incidents.
 Stay safe by knowing reaction times and braking distances: you should aim to keep two seconds behind the vehicle in front (more in bad weather) – you can do this by counting "21, 22" slowly when the vehicle in front passes a distinct and fixed point on the roadway.
 If you reach this point in under two seconds, you are too close.

 - Safe loading